Betula utilis subsp. albosinensis

-Betula albosinensis, commonly known as the Chinese red birch, is a species of birch in the family Betulaceae, native to Western China.
+Betula utilis subsp. albosinensis, commonly known as the Chinese red birch, is a subspecies of birch in the family Betulaceae.
+It is a tree native to northern and central China.
 It is notable for its distinctive peeling bark and is cultivated as an ornamental tree.

 Description

-Betula albosinensis is a deciduous tree that can grow up to 25 m (82 ft) in height, with some specimens reaching 18 to 27 m (60 to 90 ft).
+Betula utilis subsp. albosinensis is a deciduous tree that can grow up to 25 m (82 ft) in height, with some specimens reaching 18 to 27 m (60 to 90 ft).
 The trunk can reach a circumference of 1.8 to 3.4 m (6 to 11 ft).

 Bark

 A distinctive feature is the red birch's peeling bark, which is brown but cream when newly exposed.
 The bark has been described as bright orange to orange-red, peeling off in very thin sheets.
 Each new layer of bark is covered with a white glaucous bloom, giving it a unique appearance.

 Leaves

 The leaves are ovate, 5 to 7.6 cm (2 to 3 in) long and 2.5 to 3.8 cm (1 to 1.5 in) wide, with a slender point and rounded base.
 They have unevenly jagged teeth along the edges and 9 to 14 pairs of veins.
 Young leaves have hair between the veins, becoming smooth (glabrous) with age.